ztlevi/ML_101/docs/Neural_Networks/Different_types_of_Convolution.md

 <figcaption style="text-align:center">Convolution for a single channel.
 Image is adopted from this <a href="https://towardsdatascience.com/intuitively-understanding-convolutions-for-deep-learning-1f6f42faee1">link</a>.</figcaption>
 </figure>

 In Deep Learning, convolution is the element-wise multiplication and addition.
 For an image with 1 channel, the convolution is demonstrated in the figure below.
-Here the filter is a 3 x 3 matrix with element [[0, 1, 2], [2, 2, 0], [0, 1, 2]].
+Here the filter is a $$3 \times 3$$ matrix with element $$[[0, 1, 2], [2, 2, 0], [0, 1, 2]]$$.
 The filter is sliding through the input.
 At each position, it’s doing element-wise multiplication and addition.
 Each sliding position ends up with one number.
-The final output is then a 3 x 3 matrix.
+The final output is then a $$3 \times 3$$ matrix.
 (Notice that stride = 1 and padding = 0 in this example.
 These concepts will be described in the section of arithmetic below.

 ### 2.2.
 Convolution: the multi-channel version